RTIInternational/harness-vue-bootstrap/docs/components/filters/README.md

 <harnessVueBootstrapSelect :filter="{ key: 'exampleFilter', ...filter }" />
 ```

-Additionally, you can include the `key` field in your filter definition in your page file to avoid having to re-pack this functionality.
+Additionally, you can include the `key` field in your filter definition in your Page Definition to avoid having to re-pack this functionality.
 Many projects have also chosen to use `FilterGrid` components for their layouts, which abstracts the implementation of components in templates and avoids this process as well.

 For more information on this convention, see the [filterGrid]() component for how this is used programattically.